fmnoise/dspec/README.md

 # dspec

-dspec provides a syntax sugar helpers for defining multispecs which use attributes-based dispatch instead of type field
+dspec provides some syntax sugar helpers for defining multispecs which use attributes-based dispatch instead of type field

 ## Usage